Licensing Guides

 Plumbing licenses are issued through the Arizona Registrar of Contractors (ROC).
 Some of Arizona’s cities license at the journeyman level as well.
 Be sure to check with local governments where you intend to work to make sure you meet any additional licensing or permitting requirements.

-Does My Arizona Plumbers License Work in Any Other State?
+Does My Arizona Plumbing Contractors License Work in Any Other State?

-Yes.
-Arizona reciprocates with California, Nevada, and Utah for the plumbing trade exams.
-Plumbing contractors with licenses in other states with comparable licensing requirements may also apply for a waiver.
-The Registrar may decide a trade exam is not required where the qualifying party has been the qualifying party within the preceding five years for a license in good standing in the same classification in this state, or a classification the Registrar deems comparable in another state.
+Plumbing contractors with licenses in other states with comparable licensing requirements may apply for a waiver.
+The Registrar may decide a trade exam is not required if the qualifying party has been the qualifying party within the preceding five years for a license in good standing in the same classification in this state, or a classification the Registrar deems comparable in another state.
 The AZ SRE Statutes and Rules Exam cannot be waived because it has reference to Arizona-specific statutes and rules.

 Plumbing Certifications